Workplace Pension schemes

 A small self-administered pension scheme is a type of employer-sponsored defined contribution workplace pension that can give the employer additional investment flexibility.

 How small self-administered pension schemes work

 Small self-administered pension schemes (SSAS) are generally set up to provide retirement benefits for a small number of a company’s directors and/or senior or key staff.
 They can be open to all employees and their family members, even if they don't work for the employer.
-The number of members is generally limited to 12.
+The number of members is generally no more than 11.

 Contributions may be made to the SSAS by the members and/or the employer.
 Each receives tax relief on contributions made, subject to certain conditions.

 A major benefit of SSAS is that it can offer the employer increased flexibility on where the scheme’s assets can be invested.
 This can include investing in assets that aren't generally available for many other types of scheme to invest in.
 As an example, a SSAS is able to purchase the company’s trading premises and lease these back to the company.
 It may also, subject to certain terms and conditions, lend money back to the company and purchase the company’s shares.

 A SSAS can also borrow money, subject to terms and conditions, for investment purposes.
 For example, the SSAS may raise a mortgage to assist with the purchase of the company’s premises by the scheme and the mortgage repayments may then be covered, in all or in part, by the rental income that the company pays the SSAS.

 All of the SSAS’ assets are held in the name of the Trustees – there are no ‘individual pots’ for each member, although each member is deemed to hold a proportion of the scheme’s assets.